MrEbabi/Global-Coupons-for-Woocommerce-Plugin/global-coupons/README.txt

 **=1.0.1=**
 -Description and FAQ are re-written and whole README re-designed for a better view.
 -Woocommerce activation is required to install&activate the Global Coupons for Woocommerce now.

+**=1.1.0=**
+-New Feature: Report Section for Admin Panel -Activation Report of Global Coupons and Order Report of Global Coupons can be seen in the Reports.